 PPE that is generally on offer on sites are all very designed towards men and is too big or the wrong shape for women – when in fact, there are women’s PPE available.

 Also, in Construction – there are so many different types of jobs that women aren’t aware of; from events management, to sustainability, and project management.
 I think continuing to promote a positive image of the industry and showcasing success stories will undoubtedly encourage more women to join.
+5. What advice would you give to anyone wanting to join the industry?

 The only advice I have is to go for it, be open minded, creative and work hard, because the rewards are great.
 There are fantastic career opportunities in Construction.
 It’s varied and diverse, you meet so many different people, learn about leadership and team management, and get so much satisfaction and pride in your work.